Stewart00/Project-1---College-Recruitment-Improvement/README.md

 1. Compare the gender demographics of the survey over time (2020-2024).
 What are the changes over time, if any?
 2. What are the top 5 most popular ways people heard about ccm?
 3. The age demographic of the students in these classes.
+4. What are the top 5 most attended events for students before they become students?